AI SAFETY · RESPONSIBLE AI · YOUTH-LED

 Keep Everything Open

-THE CASE FOR PUBLIC-INTEREST AI
+THE CASE FOR RESPONSIBLE AI

 AI is concentrating power.